 Some organisations, such as Depaul and Alone, will collect and deliver dinners from the RDS on the day.
 Alternatively you can contact Community Centres, Meals on Wheels, Churches and Parishes to see if they need help on Christmas Day.
 In the main, Meals on Wheels operate independently, Health Centres will direct you to your local Meals on Wheels branch.

 Waiting to hear back after applying to volunteer

 Be patient, Christmas-time for a charity often means double the work load.
 Organisations always appreciate volunteers but managing a large volume of new requests can be a challenge at an already busy time of year.
 This can cause a huge strain for Volunteer Coordinators, who often have other responsibilities beyond recruiting and managing volunteers.

 However if you haven’t received a reply after 10 days, we suggest you get back in touch to check in on the status of your application.
 If you emailed previously, then pick-up the phone and vice versa.
 Emails go to junk folders, voicemails get lost, we’ve heard it all!

 Remember, volunteering is not just for Christmas!

-Most of the organisations mentioned, and many others, need volunteers all year round.
-Just an hour a week can make a huge difference to an organisation.
+Most organisations need volunteers all year round, even an hour a week or month can make a huge difference.
 You can search for opportunities now on I-VOL.